 The Swedish Institute (SI) is a Swedish public agency which supports alumni networks in various ways.
 The networks contribute to increased knowledge of Sweden, Swedish experience and competences internationally, and support Sweden’s commitments to the UN Agenda 2030 and Sustainable Development Goals (SDG:s).

-Local Sweden alumni networks around the world provide platforms for alumni to connect around a common experience of Sweden and to work together for a better world.
+Local alumni networks around the world provide platforms for alumni to connect around a common experience of Sweden and to work together for a better world.

 SI:s vision is that alumni…

 - actively contribute for a fair and sustainable global development